Ninkuk/FBLA_Mobile_App_Development/README.md

    * Sign up and log in using firebase authentication
    * An intro wizard for new users.
    * Timed questions
+   * Users can customize their quiz diffuclty by changing the amount of questions and the timer length of each question
    * Sounds are incorporated in the quiz.
 For example, a ta-da sound is played once the user finishes the quiz
    * Earn points for each quiz.
 The score takes the time used and number of correct answers into the calculation
    * The users can share their score through Twitter or another social media platform